jonathanKingston/jotter/_posts/2016-05-16-role-password-is-not-wise.md

 categories: ["Security", "HTML", "JavaScript", "development", "accessibility"]
 ---

-**TL;DR:** ARIA is a hack on real accessibility, reimplementing HTML in ARIA is silly, subverting password managers is evil, expecting the developers to start using role="password" likely wont happen happen, CSS replaced elements can't use pseudo elements and we should just fix that.
+**TL;DR:** [ARIA](https://www.w3.org/TR/wai-aria-1.1/) is a hack on real accessibility, reimplementing HTML in ARIA is silly, subverting password managers is evil, expecting the developers to start using role="password" likely wont happen, CSS replaced elements can't use pseudo elements and we should just fix that.

 So initially [security people](https://lists.w3.org/Archives/Public/public-aria/2016May/0009.html) did not really raise issue with `role="password"` as it doesn't directly create security risks, however it is my view that it permits bad web authorship and promotes hurting users experience on the web.

 ## Use cases for role="password"

-1. I am unable to style pseudo elements for replaced elements
+1. I am unable to style pseudo elements for [replaced elements](https://drafts.csswg.org/css2/conform.html#replaced-element) which [an input](https://html.spec.whatwg.org/multipage/rendering.html#replaced-elements)
 2. I don't want password managers remembering my fields and autocomplete has been removed from me
 3. I don't want other code impacting my input field